rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 [Twitter](https://twitter.com/GraphiteEditor)) is an in-development vector and raster graphics editor built on a nondestructive node-based workflow.

-Since last newsletter, the editor as received the ability to select layers via the layer panel and by clicking or dragging a box selection in the viewport.
+Since last newsletter, the editor has received the ability to select layers via the layer panel and by clicking or dragging a box selection in the viewport.
 Selected layers can be deleted, duplicated, and copy/pasted.